JuliaKranz/Gluecksrad/README.md

 -- [Live Demo] (https://juliakranz.github.io/adventureWheel/) to see the wheel in action

-To download the project click on <> code -> download ZIP file

     Completed Functions
     [X] Created the wheel layout with a colorful segmented design.
     [X] Added labels to the wheel.